Md-Khid/Civil_Conflict_And_Food_Aid/README.md

 ## Software Platform
-The data quality check, cleaning process, and visualisation creation and analysis for this assignment will be conducted using the RStudio platform version 2023.06.1, Build 524.
+The data quality check, cleaning process and visualisation creation and analysis for this study will be conducted using the RStudio platform version 2023.06.1, Build 524.